Funeral Costs vs. the Cost of Funeral Insurance

 Costs are generally made up of the following:

 - Funeral director – also known as an undertaker, or mortician.
 Funeral directors organise the event and also source suppliers such as florists and the organist.
-Their fees vary a lot but generally start at around $2,000.
-It’s a good idea to ring around and get quotes.
+Their fees can vary a lot so it's a good idea to ring around and get quotes.

 - Burial – the cost depends on whether you have already paid for a burial plot.
-There is an opening fee over and above the cost of the grave.
-This fee is around $1,500.
+There is generally an opening fee over and above the cost of the grave.

-- Other expenses, such as a celebrant or clergy, flowers, newspaper notices, death certificates and costs associated with the wake will also be incurred.
+- Other expenses, such as a celebrant or clergy, flowers, newspaper notices, death certificates and costs associated with the wake can also be incurred.